gabrielsoltz/metahub/README.md

     export AWS_SESSION_TOKEN="XXXXXXXXX"
     ```

+### Policies for MetaChecks and MetaTags

-- Those credentials must be associated to a user or role with proper permissions to do all checks.
-You can use managed policy: `arn:aws:iam::aws:policy/SecurityAudit`
+- You can use the managed policy: `arn:aws:iam::aws:policy/SecurityAudit`

-If you are using a Multi Account setup see [Advanced Usage](#advanced-usage)
+### Policies for describe and/or update AWS Security Hub findings

+- You can use the managed policy: `arn:aws:iam::aws:policy/AWSSecurityHubFullAccess`

 ## Usage